gebodal/annodoc/index.md

 ### Entities

 The primary goal of this project is to link numerical measurements to physical entities in free text, and as such this is the backbone of our annotation process.
-Numerical measurements are relatively easy to identify in free text, and here are classified into two forms: `measured values`, and `constraints`.
+Numerical measurements are relatively easy to identify in free text, and here are classified into two forms: measured values, and constraints.
 Physical entities are a little more complex in the ways they may be represented in text.
 Here we annotate them using three primary Entity labels: `Parameter Name`, `Parameter Symbol`, and `Object Name`.
 These different labels are discussed below:

 #### Measured Value